GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/README.md

 # Overview

-The **GovXS Retro Funding Simulator** is a tool designed to simulate different voting mechanisms used in Optimism’s Retro Funding process.
-It's part of the GovXS Evaluation Framework that covers typical Retro Funding design goals and respective axioms and metrics to evaluate any given voting design.
+The **GovXS Retro Funding Simulator** is a tool designed to simulate different voting mechanisms used in a Retro Funding context.
+It's part of the GovXS Voting Design Evaluation Framework that covers typical Retro Funding design goals and respective axioms and metrics to evaluate any given voting design.

 ![GovXS-Evaluation-Framework-V1](https://github.com/user-attachments/assets/2dc6196e-8a77-4ec2-a89c-1fe6b482aea1)